covea-digital/developer-challenge/README.md

 When completed, update this README with instructions on how to run and test your code, push the changes to your own fork, and send a link to us so we can take a look!

 ## The Brief
 Below is a product brief for a simple Pet Insurance API that allows customers to get insurance quotes for their pets.
 You must build as much of the application as you can within the allotted time.

+This challenge is to gauge how you tackle a brief that doesn't necessarily contain all the information you may require.
+This should demonstrate your analytical thinking and awareness of standards and best practices.
 Please focus on test coverage.

 ## User Story
 As a customer I would like to be able to get an insurance quote by providing some details about my pet(s).